 Higaonna Kanryo (東恩納 寛量) Sensei was born in the city of Naha (那覇), Okinawa (沖縄) in 1853.
-As a youth he began learning Kempo and very quickly became a master martial artist.
-In 1868 he travelled to Fuzhou (福州), China.
+As a youth, he began learning Kempo and very quickly became a master martial artist.
+In 1868 he traveled to Fuzhou (福州), China.
 After some time he was introduced to Kempo master Ryu Ryu Ko and was finally, after a long period, accepted as Ryuko’s personal disciple.
 Higaonna Sensei stayed with Ryuko for fifteen years and became Master Ryu Ryu Ko’s most skilled student.

 Miyagi Chojun Sensei was responsible for structuring Naha-te (which he later named Goju-ryu) into a systemized discipline, which could be taught to society in general.
-The teaching system, which he formulated, enabled Karate to be taught to schools for the benefit of young people, and to reach vast numbers of people throughout the world.
-However, his private teaching at his home remained strictly in adherence to the principles and traditions of the teacher, Higaonna Kanryo Sensei and his teacher before him Ryu Ryu Ko.
+The teaching system, which he formulated, enabled Karate to be taught to schools for the benefit of young people and to reach vast numbers of people throughout the world.
+However, his private teaching at his home remained strictly in adherence to the principles and traditions of the teacher, Higaonna Kanryo Sensei, and his teacher before him Ryu Ryu Ko.

 Miyagi Chojun Sensei passed away on October 8th, 1953, leaving a great legacy behind.
-He predicted that during the twentieth century Karate would spread throughout the world.
-Today we can see that his prediction has been realized; Karate is not only practiced in Japan, but can be found in over 140 countries of the world.
+He predicted that during the twentieth-century Karate would spread throughout the world.
+Today we can see that his prediction has been realized; Karate is not only practiced in Japan but can be found in over 140 countries of the world.

 After Miyagi Chojun Sensei’s death a meeting of senior students and Miyagi Kei, the second son of Master Miyagi, it was agreed that Miyazato Eiichi Sensei was the most qualified to succeed Miyagi Chojun Sensei.
 Miyazato Sensei accepted the responsibility and dedicated his whole life to preserving and spreading Goju-ryu in Okinawa from his dojo, the Jundokan (順道館).
 2003 marks the 50th anniversary of the Jundokan Dojo.

 Tenth Dan, Hanshi, Miyazato Eiichi (宮里 栄一) was born in Naha, Okinawa on July 5, 1922.
 He began his training in Goju-ryu Karate-Do in 1938 under the founder of Goju-ryu, Miyagi Chojun Sensei.
 At the early age of thirteen, Miyazato Sensei was accepted in Miyagi’s Garden Dojo for formal training.
 Although Miyazato Sensei excelled in the art of Goju-ryu, Karate was not his only passion.
-His daily martial arts training were divided equally between Karate and the sport of Judo.
-Not only did he master the sport of Judo, but he also became Okinawa’s and the all Japan Police Judo champion for many years.
+His daily martial arts training was divided equally between Karate and the sport of Judo.
+Not only did he master the sport of Judo, but he also became Okinawa’s and the All Japan Police Judo champion for many years.
 Miyazato Sensei passed away on 11th December 1999.